-North Korea Gives Bad Review Of Seth Rogen James Franco Comedy “The Interview”
+North Korea Gives Bad Review Of Seth Rogen James Franco Comedy “The Interview”the-interview

 North Korea has issued a stern condemnation of a comedy film.
 “The Interview” is due out this fall starring Seth Rogen and James Franco.
 The spoof is about a fictional plot to assassinate Kim Jong-Un, the communist country’s military dictator.